hashicorp/hcl/hcl/hclsyntax/spec.md

 ### Blocks

-A _block_ creates a child body that is annotated with a block _type_ and zero or more optional block _labels_.
+A _block_ creates a child body that is annotated with a block _type_ and zero or more block _labels_.
 Blocks create a structural heirachy which can be interpreted by the calling application.

+Block labels can either be quoted literal strings or naked identifiers.

 ## Expressions